 The remaining statements are special cases: \refit{special.case.1} follows by applying the general statement to $\eta_O\colon 1[1] \r\nobreak O$. \refit{special.case.2} follows by combining the general statement and \refit{special.case.1}.
 Finally, \refit{special.case.3} holds since $1[1]$ is the initial operad, whose underlying symmetric sequence is cofibrant in $\ssColl_W$ if and only if $1$ is cofibrant in $\C$.

-\refit{Env.preserves.cofibrations}: The claim about $\Env(O, -)$ follows from \refpr{enveloping.operad}: if $a$ is a pushout of a free $O$-algebra map $O \circ x$ on a cofibration $x \in \ssColl_W$ as in \refeq{pushout.O.Alg}, the map $\Env(O, a)\colon \Env(O, A) \r \Env(O, A')$ is the pushout of $\Free(x)$, which is a cofibration (in $\ssOper_W$).
+\refit{Env.preserves.cofibrations}~The claim about $\Env(O, -)$ follows from \refpr{enveloping.operad}: if $a$ is a pushout of a free $O$-algebra map $O \circ x$ on a cofibration $x \in \ssColl_W$ as in \refeq{pushout.O.Alg}, the map $\Env(O, a)\colon \Env(O, A) \r \Env(O, A')$ is the pushout of $\Free(x)$, which is a cofibration (in $\ssOper_W$).
 For a transfinite composition of cofibrations of $O$-algebras, we use that both $U$ and $\Env(O, -)$ preserve filtered colimits.
 By \refpr{enveloping.operad}\refit{O.A.initial}, the last statement is the special case $a\colon O_0 = O \circ \emptyset \r A$. \xpf

 The following result guarantees strong admissibility for those operads whose levels are projectively cofibrant (except for unit degrees, in which case the map from the monoidal unit to the level is required to be a cofibration).
-The condition that $U(\eta_O)$ be a cofibration has previously been referred to as well-pointedness or $\Sigma$-cofibrancy of $O$ \cite{BergerMoerdijk:Axiomatic, BergerMoerdijk:Derived}.
 By \cite[Theorem~4]{Spitzweck:Operads}, any cofibrant operad $O$ is admissible if $\C$ satisfies the monoid axiom, so it is strongly admissible in this case by the result below.